jottersonimf/UN_COMTRADE/README.md

 Go to the UN COMTRADE website, login using your IMF email.
 Go to "Profile" and generate or read our Primary and Secondary keys.
 Store the keys as environment variables (say, using the name "API_KEY_UNCOMTRADE").
 Using an IMF email is crucial as it allows access to "Premium Institutional" subscription.
-Click on "Products" to see the list of APIs.

 ### User accounts and APIs